Esther-Guo/python_crash_course_code/chapter10-files_and_exceptions/notes.md

 ```
 JSON(JavaScript Object Notation)
 json.dump() function takes two arguments: a piece of data to store and a file object it can use to store the data.
+A passing test prints a dot, a test that results in an error prints an E, and a test that results in a failed assertion prints an F.